BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 ### Instant error handling

-Some forms provide validation for inputs as the user types.
-This should generally be avoided since incomplete input is typically considered as invalid, which is discouraging.
-It can also be distracting to screen reader users where the error message is implemented as an ARIA live region.

-It is permissible to validate (and show error messages) on `blur`, but this should be done in conjunction with a "general" message alerting that there are errors present on `submit` (see below).
+* When you show the error message as the user types, make sure `aria-invalid` is simultaneously switched over to `false`.
+* Do not immediately invalidate inputs that do not expect a specific form of input.
+Names, for example, should only take `aria-invalid="true"` and display an error message _after_ the user has attempted submission (see below).
+* Always debounce input so that users get a chance to write out (for example) their whole email, or most of it, before the error message appears.
+* Instantly indicate where the input becomes valid (green tick) but _only_ where a specific form of input is required (such as email).
+Only show a green tick for inputs which are simply required _after_ submission (see below)

 ## On submission (with errors)

 ### General error message

-Just revealing error messages for individual fields is not enough here.
-Firstly, a general message announcing the presence of errors needs to be included, as a screen reader accessible live region.
+On submission, if there are still individual errors present, a general message announcing the presence of errors needs to be included, as a screen reader accessible live region.
 The `<FormErrors>` component is designed for this already.

 Be sure to place the `<FormErrors>` component directly above the submit (and cancel) buttons so that the user does not need to scroll in order to see it.
-See the example from the [marketing business page]() below.
+See the example from the marketing business page below.

 ![The red error message appears above the Request A Quote button](/images/general-error.png)

 ### Individual fields

-After attempted submission, for each field ensure the following:
+After attempted submission, for each field ensure the following.
+Note that empty required fields would now be considered as invalid, and display error messages.

 * Where the field is **valid**:
-    1. The field element/input has `aria-invalid="false"` (this should be automatic using the `<FormGroup>` component)
+    1. The field element/input has `aria-invalid="false"` (this should be automatic using the `<FormGroup>` component, and will show a green tick)
 * Where the field is **invalid**:
     1. The field element/input has `aria-invalid="true"` (this should be automatic using the `<FormGroup>` component)
     2. An error message is associated to their input/field using `aria-describedby` with a value of the field/input's `id` (this should be automatic using the `<FormGroup>` component)